AndreaCacioppo/HamiltonianReconstructionThesis/README.md

 # Hamiltonian Reconstruction

-This repository contains the code necessary to reproduce the results presented in the Master's thesis "Deep learning for the parameter estimation of tight-binding Hamiltonians" by Andrea Cacioppo, available at ...
+This repository contains the code necessary to reproduce the results presented in the Master's thesis "Deep learning for the parameter estimation of tight-binding Hamiltonians" by Andrea Cacioppo.

 ## Abstract